ilyakabakov/SB_PythonChatServer01/README.md

-# Simple chat messenger
+# Simple chat messenger on Python 3

-# Project from Skill Box Python intensive
+# Project from skillbox.ru messenger on Python in 3 days intensive

 # Uses: